 There are Limits of Confidentiality

-I may use or disclose records or other information about you without your consent or authorization in the following circumstances, either by policy, or because legally required:
+I may use or disclose records or other information about you with or without your consent or authorization in the following circumstances, either by policy, or because legally required:

-- Child Abuse Reporting: If I have reason to suspect that a child is abused or neglected, I am required by Pennsylvania law to report the matter immediately to the Philadelphia Department of Human Services, Children and Youth Division and/or the police.
+Child Abuse Reporting: If I have reason to suspect that a child is abused or neglected, I am required by Pennsylvania law to report the matter immediately to Child Protective Services and/or the police.

-- Adult Abuse Reporting: If I have reason to suspect that an elderly or incapacitated adult is abused, neglected or exploited, I am required by Pennsylvania law to immediately make a report and provide relevant information to the Philadelphia Corporation for Aging and/or police.
+Adult Abuse Reporting: If I have reason to suspect that an elderly or incapacitated adult is abused, neglected or exploited, I am required by Pennsylvania law to immediately make a report and provide relevant information to the Adult Protective Services and/or police.

-- Suicidal or Homicidal: If you threaten to harm yourself or you threaten a specific person that can be identified, I am required by Pennsylvania law to report the matter immediately to the law and to the person you are threatening.
-In addition, some circumstances may require you to be 302'd (involuntarily hospitalized).
+Suicidal or Homicidal: If you threaten to harm yourself or you threaten a specific person that can be identified, I am required by Pennsylvania law to report the matter immediately to the law and to the person you are threatening.
+In addition, some circumstances may require you to be 302’d (involuntary commitment).

-- Court Ordered/Subpeona: If I am presented with a court order or subpeona I have no recourse except to respond to the court order or subpeona.
+Court Ordered: If I am presented with a court order I have no recourse except to respond to the court order.